-11. Huge Potential
+11. It Has Huge Potential

 Geothermal power has huge potential in some parts of the world.
 A recent study by the Geothermal Energy Association (GEA) estimates that just 6.5% of this potential has been tapped so far.

-1. Geographical Limitations
+1. Geothermal Has Geographical Limitations

 Geothermal energy is arguably the most location-specific energy source known to man.
-Geothermal activity is at its greatest along tectonic fault lines within the earth’s crust.
+Thermal activity is at its greatest along tectonic fault lines within the earth’s crust.
 It is at these locations where geothermal has the biggest potential.

 - United States

-2. Large Investment Needed
+2. Geothermal Power Requires a Large Investment

-Geothermal power plants are very expensive and often require significant investment.
+Geothermal power plants are very expensive and require significant investment.
 Although they have low running costs, their initial construction cost can be much higher than coal, oil, and gas power plants.

 One of the major cons of geothermal energy is the impact it can have on the environment.
-Below the earth’s surface lies an abundance of gases.
-Some of these are harmful to the environment and our atmosphere.
+Below the earth’s surface lies an abundance of gases, some of which are harmful to the atmosphere.

 During the production of geothermal power, these gases sometimes escape into the atmosphere.
 We have listed the gases in question below.
 Some of these even contribute to global warming: